 One of the cornerstones of a feasibility study, your report should provide an analysis of the existing self storage market and the competition.
 It should include an overview of the competing businesses, including factors such as location, square footage, unit sizes, services offered, occupancy rates, etc. It can also provide a report of any developments and projects in the works for your competing businesses.
 Knowing all this will let you adjust the services you will offer and the rates you choose, in order to operate competitively.

 Knowing who your customers will be is essential in knowing what services you will offer as well as at what rates.
 Questions to ask should be what does the customer base look like, and what’s the average income per capita and household?
 What services do your target customers need the most?
 Knowing all this will undoubtedly help you shape what you offer.
 For example, apartment renters are normally good tenants, but make sure your prospective tenants are able to afford your service, or that they’re not affluent enough to have their own storage in their garage.
 Having data on your customer’s motives will also shape your demand analysis.

 Supply and demand analysis

 Arguably the most important aspect of a feasibility study, you have to look into the supply and demand trends of the market you’re entering.
-Some markets are reaching saturation with self-storage, so you have to make sure the market you’re entering still has sufficient demand for your business.
-Your study should also reveal what consumers have been favouring, such as climate-controlled storage or larger warehouse units, and such should advise which services will be most beneficial for your facility to offer.
+Some markets are reaching saturation with self storage, so you have to make sure the market you’re entering still has sufficient demand for your business.
+Your study should also reveal what consumers have been favoring, such as climate-controlled storage or larger warehouse units, and such should advise which services will be most beneficial for your facility to offer.